 AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

-In this post, we will see AVD Deployment Operation Failed errors.
-We have already learned how to add new session hosts to the existing host pool (AVD).
-Here is the document to help to Add New Personal VMs to Existing Host Pool | WVD v1 2019 Release.
+In this post, we will see errors in the AVD Deployment Operation Failed.
+We have already learned to add new session hosts to the existing host pool (AVD).
+Here is the document to help Add New Personal VMs to the Existing Host Pool | WVD v1 2019 Release.

 NOTE! – Learn more about AVD v2 ARM model architecture.